Graduate Study in History of Science,Technology, Environment, and Health

 Modern European History, Britain,Empire, Women’s and Gender

 Hilary received her B.A. in History from Smith College in 2011.
-She is currently a fourth year doctoral student at Rutgers studying nineteenth and twentieth century body politics, gender, and medicine within the British Empire.
+She is currently a fifth year doctoral student at Rutgers studying nineteenth and twentieth century body politics, gender, and medicine within the British Empire.
 Her dissertation project explores race, rehabilitation, and the politics of healing non-white Commonwealth troops in the Great War and its aftermath.

 Middle Eastern History, Women's and Gender History